Lexich04/DevOps---learner/README.md

 id: To verify group membership and user data for proper access control.
 top: for monitoring system processes and resource usage in order to ensure optimal performance.
 Output redirection (> and >>): To document your results in professional reports.
+30/09/2025
+I continued my journey by studying Git.
+Today I found out:
+How to create a Git repository (your time machine) using the git init command How to check the status of your repository using the git status command How to create files and prepare them for commit using the git add command How to create a commit (save point in time) using the git commit command How to view the history of your project using the git log command